 DINNER PARTY MENU, complete with recipes!

 North Carolina is a place we really enjoyed on our recent great American road trip throughout the American south and it was here we discovered the North Carolina BBQ trail.
-If you ever visit North Carolina, which I really encourage as there are many, great tourist options, make sure you visit a North Carolina BBQ restaurant.
+If you ever visit North Carolina, which I really encourage as there are many, great tourist options, make sure you visit a North Carolina barbecue restaurant.
+Those ribs will be sure to come with a vinegar based BBQ sauce.
 Then you will experience the passion of devotees to North Carolina ribs.

 There are many theories going around as to the origins of barbecue.
 Popular thought is that the method of cooking low and slow over smoke was as a result of observing Native American tribes cooking meat slowly over fire pits.

 As to ingredients, for the rubs, marinades and sauces, these slowly developed over time with many of the ingredients arriving with African American and later European migration.
 African Americans were also “the cooks” in many southern states, and later, northern states of the United States.
-So, over the time, the use of these ingredients spread throughout the United States.
+So, over time, the use of ingredients popular in the south, spread throughout the United States.
 You can read more about this fascinating subject here.

-But what is a North Carolina barbecue recipe?
+But what is a Carolina barbecue?
 What sets it apart from Memphis style, Kansas style and Texas style?
 It’s the vinegar based barbecue sauce, short and simple.
-This excellent Time magazine article describes these barbecue styles.
+This excellent Time magazine article describes four different barbecue styles that compete for bragging rights as to being the best barbecue style in the country.
 North Carolina barbecue always includes a vinegar based BBQ sauce recipe and traditionally includes cooking a whole hog.

 Luckily for us these days you don’t need to cook a whole hog, to enjoy North Carolina ribs.
-Some baby back ribs, available now in many countries and a vinegar BBQ sauce are the keys to success.
+Some pork baby back ribs, available now in many countries, and a vinegar based BBQ sauce are the keys to success.

 I cook my North Carolina ribs for 6 hours at a very low temperature of 220 f (105 c).
 Remember low and slow is the name of the game.
 So, my advice to you is not to plan to eat your North Carolina ribs too early.
 That is unless you are a very early riser in the morning!

-You will also need about 4 cups of good smoker wood chips.
-If you are wondering what are the best wood chips to use to smoke ribs?
+For the smoker, you will also need about four cups of good smoking wood chips.
+Which are the best wood chips to use for the smoking the ribs?
 Try a mild wood chip such as- hickory, cherry or pecan wood chips for a smooth taste that won’t overpower the ribs.

 Looking for some other recipes to cook in the smoker?
 How about easy barbecue brisket?
 Just perfect if you are looking to feed a crowd.
-And then, of course, there is always roast turkey?
-So good to enjoy at any time of the year.
+And then, of course, there is always smoked turkey?
+Don’t wait for Thanksgiving or Christmas, you can enjoy turkey cooked in the smoker at any time of the year.